 - The app is designed to reset to the start should the MAG-ic probe signal be lost.
 However, should the app get stuck waiting for a response from the probe, you can reset it by using the re-connect button (circle with an arrow).
 You will likely need to remove and re-apply power to the MAG-ic probe in this case.
 The MAG-ic probe firmware requires that it go through a calibration sequence every time it is powered on.

-This app requires iOS 11, which is supported on these devices:
+This app requires iOS 11 or later, which is supported on these and newer devices:

 - iPhone X